msiemens/tinydb/docs/extend.rst

 2. We use ``yaml.safe_load`` as recommended by the `PyYAML documentation <http://pyyaml.org/wiki/PyYAMLDocumentation#LoadingYAML>`_ when processing data from a potentially untrusted source.
-3. If the storage is uninitialized, TinyDB expects the storage to throw a ``ValueError`` so it can do any internal initialization that is necessary.
+3. If the storage is uninitialized, TinyDB expects the storage to return ``None`` so it can do any internal initialization that is necessary.
 4. If your storage needs any cleanup (like closing file handles) before an instance is destroyed, you can put it in the ``close()`` method.
 To run these, you'll either have to run ``db.close()`` on your ``TinyDB`` instance